 Apologies, my photography in the confines of the ceiling was not that great.
-And, solar companies supply only panels with black leads.
+And, solar companies only supply panels with black leads.

 That black lead below from the more powerful string is actually from the positive side of the stronger group, and really should be red.